tsanghan/sctp-ce6-mod3.11/README.md

 Unit tests with `Jest` is also written as part of the CI process.

-There is an anternative application written in `Python`, however, as per assigment reequirement, `Nodejs` is required.
+There is an alternative application written in `Python`, however, as per assigment reequirement, `Nodejs` is required.
 As such, no unit tests for `Python` applicaiton is written and GitHub Action workflow is tuned for `Nodejs` application.

 On `push` to `dev` environment, GitHub Action workflow in the file `aws-ecs-ecr.yaml` will kick off.
 A CI pipeline is implemented as shown below,